Nozomi Okuhara

 Nozomi Okuhara (奥原 希望, Okuhara Nozomi) is a Japanese badminton player.
 A former World's number 1 in the BWF rankings for the women's singles, she is well known for her speed, agility and endurance.
 She won a bronze at the 2016 Summer Olympics, and gold medal at the 2017 World Championships.

 Career

-Okuhara started playing badminton since 2002.
-Eight years later, precisely in 2010 she joined the Japanese national team.
+Okuhara started playing badminton in 2002.
+Eight years later, in 2010, she joined the Japanese national team.
 The 2010 Osaka International Challenge became her international debut.

 2010–2012

 In 2010, Okuhara reached the final of Lao International which she lost to Nitchaon Jindapol.
 The 16-year-old Okuhara became the youngest women's singles champion ever at the Japanese National Championships in 2011.
 Additionally, she won the Austrian title by defeating her teammate Mayu Sekiya and a bronze medal at World Junior Championships.

 Okuhara was a runner-up at the Asian Junior Championships, and helped her team in winning the mixed team title.
 She later clinched the gold medal at the World Junior Championships, having won bronze one year earlier at the 2011 BWF World Junior Championships.
 In July, she won her first Grand Prix title at the Canada Open.